curtisbrooks678/LocalBuisinessApi.Solution/README.md

 }
 }
 ```
-* _Make sure that [YOUR PASSWORD] match the database password of your local MySql server._
+* _Make sure that [YOUR PASSWORD] matches the database password of your local MySql server._

 ### Database Setup